amd/ryzen-ai-documentation/docs/inst.rst

 .. code-block::

-   [Vitis AI EP] No. of Operators :   CPU     2    IPU   398  99.50%
+   [Vitis AI EP] No. of Operators :   CPU     2    NPU   398 [Vitis AI EP] No. of Subgraphs :   NPU     1 Actually running on NPU     1
-   [Vitis AI EP] No. of Subgraphs :   CPU     1    IPU     1 Actually running on IPU     1 ...
+   ...
    Test Passed
    ...